markjprice/cs14net10/docs/ch06-writing-better-code.md

 </Project>
 ```

-> The current version at the time of writing is `1.2.0-beta.435`.
+> The current version at the time of writing is `1.2.0-beta.556` from December 2023.
 I recommend changing it to `1.2.0-*` so that you automatically get updates while it is still in preview.
 Once it has a GA release, you can remove the wildcard to fix it to that version, for example, `1.2.0`.

 3. Add a JSON file to your project named `stylecop.json` for controlling StyleCop settings.
 4. Modify its contents, as shown in the following markup: